Header Image

 Adults with ADHD were also found to have impairments in empathy, but no impairments in ToM.13

-Social withdrawal is a restriction in social contacts because either no positive or even negative feedback is expected (⇒ Rejection sensitivity) or the need for security and control is too great (too much closeness, ambivalence, closeness-distance pendulum).1415 Other studies suggest a connection between an increased desire for withdrawal and loneliness and internalizing symptoms.16
+Social withdrawal is a restriction in social contacts because either no positive or even negative feedback is expected (⇒ Rejection sensitivity) or the need for security and control is too great (too much closeness, ambivalence, closeness-distance pendulum).1516 Other studies suggest a link between an increased desire for withdrawal and loneliness and internalizing symptoms.17

 Fear of social contact (social phobia) significantly inhibits social skills.

-In contrast, other studies found reduced ability to recognize the emotions of others (theory of mind problems) in adults with ADHD, which correlated with executive problems.1920
+In contrast, other studies found reduced ability to recognize the emotions of others (theory of mind problems) in adults with ADHD, which correlated with executive problems.2021

 In addition, the negative reactions of the environment to one’s own symptoms lead to a negative evaluation of social contacts.